-Exam type, re- Unless announced otherwise at the start of the course: 60-minute written examinaquirements, dura- tion/scope, and tion The module examination is set in the language of instruction. language The module examination is set in the language of instruction.
-ECTS credits 6 ECTS credits Workload Attendance: 42 hours; Independent study: 138 hours Module frequency Generally every winter semester Module duration 1 semester Interdisciplinary top pics, content, and skills: Internationaliza- tion In this module, internationalization and the intended learning outcome of an "interna- tional mindset" (ILO 6) are above all supported by the following teaching methods and content : research on international topics and/or research in English international case studies international content, examples, and/or perspectives internationalization is an important theme during the module teaching materials, literature, or individual sessions of the module are related to international topics, examples, and perspectives teaching materials and literature are (at least in part) in English, and/or individual sessions take place in English Ethics, responsibil- ity, and sustaina- bility (ERS) In this module, ERS and the intended learning outcome of "socially responsible decision-making" (ILO 5) are above all supported by the following teaching methods: ERS content, examples, and/or perspectives ERS case studies course and/or reading materials on ERS topics Topics: In this module, content on the following Sustainable Development Goals of the UN is covered, which is also particularly relevant for ILO 5 "Socially responsible decision-making": ERS in practice ERS in practice ERS and internationalization ethical decision-making (SDG 9: Industry, Innovation and Infrastructure) health (SDG 3: Good Health and Well-Being) social business (SDG 10: Reduced Inequalities; SDG 12: Responsible Consumption and Production) Transfer and practical relevance In this module, transfer and practical relevance and the intended learning outcome of "management skills" (ILO 4) are above all supported by the following teaching meth-ods : guest lectures on practical topics content, examples, and/or perspectives from practice
+Exam type, requirements, duration/scope, and language Unless announced otherwise at the start of the course: 60-minute written examination The module examination is set in the language of instruction.
+ECTS credits 6 ECTS credits Workload Attendance: 42 hours; Independent study: 138 hours Module frequency Generally every winter semester Module duration 1 semester Interdisciplinary to pics, content, and skills: Internationaliza- tion In this module, internationalization and the intended learning outcome of an "international mindset" (ILO 6) are above all supported by the following teaching methods and content : • research on international topics and/or research in English • international case studies • international content, examples, and/or perspectives • internationalization is an important theme during the module • teaching materials, literature, or individual sessions of the module are related to international topics, examples, and perspectives • teaching materials and literature are (at least in part) in English, and/or individual sessions take place in English Ethics, responsibility, and sustainability (ERS) In this module, ERS and the intended learning outcome of "socially responsible decision-making" (ILO 5) are above all supported by the following teaching methods: • ERS content, examples, and/or perspectives • ERS case studies • course and/or reading materials on ERS topics Topics: In this module, content on the following Sustainable Development Goals of the UN is covered, which is also particularly relevant for ILO 5 "Socially responsible decision-making": • ERS in practice • ERS is an important topic in the module • ERS and internationalization • ethical decision-making (SDG 9: Industry, Innovation and Infrastructure) • health (SDG 3: Good Health and Well-Being) • social business (SDG 10: Reduced Inequalities; SDG 12: Responsible Consumption and Production) Transfer and practical relevance In this module, transfer and practical relevance and the intended learning outcome of "management skills" (ILO 4) are above all supported by the following teaching methods : guest lectures on practical topics content, examples, and/or perspectives from practice

-Module ID: BA-MIG 2(G) Module type: Required elective module Title: Versorgungsmanagement Responsible for mo English translation: Managing Integrated Care Programs Learning outcomes Students are familiarized with various theoretical concepts for organizing patient care as part of special care programs.
+Module ID: Module type: Title: Responsible for modern English translation: Managing Integrated Care Programs Learning outcomes Sound business knowledge Students are familiarized with various theoretical concepts for organizing patient care as part of special care programs.
 Students learn about concepts for exploring the business outcomes of care programs (evaluations).
 A variety of methods are imparted to support students in their decision-making and the design of care programs.
 Management skills Students practice using selected methods to design and implement care programs.
 Students gain the skills needed to transfer the knowledge acquired to similar case constellations.
 Socially responsible decision-making Students acquire the skills to transfer the knowledge gained to current issues in health economics and health policy.
 Module content Students are first introduced to the history and fundamentals of managed care.
 Then the principles for planning and implementing care programs are imparted (objectives, population selection, financing, organization, contracting, and performance evaluation), along with the necessary methodological skills.
 The methods presented draw on both cost and performance accounting in business administration as well as econometric methods for working with secondary data.
-Teaching format(s) Lecture (3 credit hours) + practical course (1 credit hour) Teaching methods Prescribed teaching methods: assignments discussions case studies guest lectures textbook/script online learning platform (e.g., Open Olat) Language of in- struction German-unless announced otherwise at the start of the course Prerequisites Prior completion of the module Introduction to Health Care Management recom- mended Module applicabil- ity This module is a required elective of the Focus Field Health Care Management within the Bachelor of Science in Business Administration.
+Teaching format(s) Lecture (3 credit hours) + practical course (1 credit hour) Teaching methods Prescribed teaching methods: assignments discussions case studies guest lectures textbook/script online learning platform (e.g., Open Olat) Language of in- struction German-unless announced otherwise at the start of the course Prerequisites Prior completion of the module Introduction to Health Care Management recommended Module applicability This module is a required elective of the Focus Field Health Care Management within the Bachelor of Science in Business Administration.